 SAN FRANCISCO – Once about as newsworthy as water meters, the voting machines and computers used to record and tally the nation`s ballots are suddenly a hot button issue due to mounting evidence Russia tried to interfere in the 2016 U.

+According to the FBI, as many as 39 states had their election systems scanned or targeted by Russia.
+There`s no evidence of votes changed.
 But given the stakes, some state agencies that run elections are trying to curb any further interference prior to mid-term elections in November.

+Their tool of choice: Ensuring systems can`t be hacked, and if they are, making those breaches immediately obvious.
 To do this, some are taking the unusual move of rewinding the technological dial, debating measures that would add paper ballots — similar to how many Americans voted before electronic voting started to become widespread in the 1980s.

 A week ago Virginia announced it would no longer use touch-screen-only voting machines after a hack-a-thon in Las Vegas showed how easily they could be breached.